camarman/GTRPy/README.md

 ## Upcoming Features

-1. Raising and lowering indices for a given tensor field
-2. Gradient, Divergence, Curl and Laplace operations on fields
+1. Gradient, Divergence, Curl and Laplace operations on fields
-3. Partial and Covariant derivatives of the GR Tensors (Christoffel Symbol, Riemann Tensor, etc.)
+2. Partial and Covariant derivatives of the GTR Tensors (Christoffel Symbol, Riemann Tensor, etc.)
-4. Including more coordinate systems
+3. Including more coordinate systems

 ## Contributing